Truck fleet management is a critical component of transportation management, regardless of a company’s fleet size.

 Many factors can affect the rates shippers pay for things like fuel, transportation services, and vehicle upkeep.
 Fuel costs are the most impactful of all the expenses that feed into rate increases for shipping services.

 According to a recent review from FreightWaves, fuel costs dropped between 2019 and 2020, but this trend will be short-lived.
-Most experts anticipate rates will increase in 2022 and possibly beyond.
+Most experts anticipate fuel costs will increase.
 For shippers to keep up with managing a fleet of trucks, they must give careful attention to freight data.

 According to Transport Topics, the American Trucking Association estimates more than 80,000 more drivers are needed to maintain optimal shipping lane services.
 Things might get even worse in the years ahead, with some estimates expected to surpass 160,000 new drivers needed by 2030.